 - To refrain from taking the service animal into restricted areas.

 The Living Desert does not require any surcharges for fees for service animals.
-However, the owner may be held liable (and charged as applicable) for any damage, injury or death caused by the service animal to the grounds, him/herself, the animal or plant collection, employees, or visitors to the same extent as others without service animals are held responsible or charged.
-Owners should also be aware that the nature of Zoo activities is such that service animals may be exposed to diseases of animals within the Zoo’s collection, and this risk is assumed wholly by the owner when bringing the service animal on site.
+However, the owner will be held liable (and charged as applicable) for any damage, injury or death caused by the service animal to the grounds, him/herself, the animal or plant collection, employees, or visitors to the same extent as others without service animals are held responsible or charged.
+Owners should also be aware that the nature of Zoo activities is such that service animals may be exposed to diseases of animals within the Zoo’s population, and this risk is assumed wholly by the owner when bringing the service animal on site.

 If a service animal is allowed to be brought on site, and during the visit that animal becomes disruptive, the handler will be asked to remove the animal from The Living Desert and to a safe location for the animal.
 The handler will be free to return to The Living Desert afterwards.
 Disruptive animals may be disallowed from future visits.